raspberrypilearning/morse-code-virtual-radio/worksheet.md

 ## What next?

-One of the things you may wish to do is extend the decoding ability of this project to include punctuation characters like the full stop `.-.-.-`, comma `--..--` and question mark `..--..`.
-You may also wish to decode Morse in other languages.
+- Why not extend the decoding ability of this project to include punctuation characters like the full stop `.-.-.-`, comma `--..--` and question mark `..--..`?
+- You could try to decode Morse in other languages.
 To do this you will need to edit the file `morse_lookup.py` and add the dictionary entries as appropriate.

-A comprehensive reference for International Morse can be found [here](https://www.itu.int/rec/R-REC-M.1677-1-200910-I/en) which covers English, French, Arabic, Chinese and Russian.
+A comprehensive reference for International Morse can be found [here](https://www.itu.int/rec/R-REC-M.1677-1-200910-I/en), covering English, French, Arabic, Chinese and Russian.

-There are also special procedural characters that conventionally mean things like wait, end of message or message part separator.
-These would certainly have been in use 100 years ago during 1914.
-Some of them are mentioned in the reference above but a more comprehensive discussion of Morse Code extensions can be found [here](http://ke1g.org/media/uploads/files/MorseExtension.pdf).
+- You could explore Morse Code extensions: these are special procedural characters that mean things like wait, end of message or message part separator.
+You can find more information on these extensions [here](http://ke1g.org/media/uploads/files/MorseExtension.pdf).

-If you're serious about learning Morse then I would suggest that you have a read of [this discussion](http://www.qsl.net/n1irz/finley.morse.html) regarding the **Koch Method** of Morse training.
-This is a tried and tested way to learn Morse by listening at 15 to 20 words per minute.
+- You could take your Morse Code knowledge further with the [Koch Method](http://www.qsl.net/n1irz/finley.morse.html), a tried and tested way to learn Morse by listening at 15 to 20 words per minute.
 There is also an existing [Python package](https://pypi.python.org/pypi/KochMorse/0.99.7) which provides a Gtk2 style interface that you could install and use.

-If you wish to use your `morse-code.py` project to *key in* at 15 to 20 words per minute you will need to modify some of the timing numbers that we hard coded.
-These are specifically in the `decoder_thread` function where we're testing `key_up_length >= 1.5` and `key_up_length >= 4.5` respectively.
-Those numbers would need to be reduced.
-I would recommend to reduce them in stages but ensure that the new word time (where we show a space) is always three times the length of the new letter time (where we decode the letter).
-Try 1 and 3 respectively and see how you fair before going lower.
+- Can you work out how to modify the timing numbers we hard coded to enable you to use your `morse-code.py` project to key in at 15 to 20 words per minute?
+Try changing the `key_up_length` in the `decoder_thread` function.